ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Problems
 * Checkpoint Warp Menu only P1 controls Checkpoint UI
-* Coasters / Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind, only activates on P1
 * Gravity switches on Space Gadget only alter P1's gravity
 * "Air bug" (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Break out with Chaos Blast or move back to the source of the wind
 * Turrets alter P1's camera if P2 uses it